ganupp/somethingfun/README.md

 # Something FUN

-Tried something, cause we were bored XD
+Bored devs wanted to share movie recommendations, so here we are XD

 ```
 $ cd something_fun